matitalatina/mn-blog-en/src/content/air-quality-sensor-raspberry-pi.md

 Someone can say "Hey!
 You are a liar!
 You're not building an air quality sensor, you've just bought that!".
 Maybe he is right, but I think the sensor is just one piece of the puzzle.
 We have a lot of work to extract the data from the sensor and make them useful.

-In fact the overall architecture we want to build is shown in the next figure
+The overall architecture we want to build is shown in the next figure

 ![Architecture](img/air-quality-rpi/rasberrypi-air-architecture.png)

 So through this tutorial, we will learn:

 - How to create a program that extracts data from the sensor.
 We will write it in Go.
-To simplify the development we will learn how to crosscompile the binary for ARM architecture using our PC/Mac that has a different architecture than the Raspberry Pi.
+To simplify the development we will learn how to cross-compile the binary for ARM architecture using our PC/Mac that has a different architecture than the Raspberry Pi.
 - How to automatically connect the Raspberry Pi with the sensor to the WiFi with the strongest signal, how to automatically reconnect if we have some outage.
 - How to start automatically the Go program if there are some issues.
 - How to pass data using MQTT protocol and how to digest those inside [Home Assistant](https://www.home-assistant.io).